-Meet with the food service supervisor who will provide options for meal service.
-This meeting should be a virtual meeting scheduled shortly after the reopening date has been determined.
-Meal service times will be determined by each bell schedule and reviewed during the meeting with the food service supervisor.
-Provide food service with the total number of students assigned to each cohort.
-This can be provided either through the nightly Infinite Campus upload or via other communication.
-School staff will continue to communicate daily with the cafeteria staff regarding special needs meals required to ensure the meals are ordered and prepared.
-Partner with food service to share meal distribution information with students and parents/guardians (ccsd.nutrislice.com).
-Seco ndary Schools Meet with the food service supervisor to provide options for meal service.
-This meeting should be a virtual meeting scheduled shortly after the reopening date has been determined.
-Meal service times will be determined by each bell schedule and reviewed during the meeting with the food service supervisor.
-Provide food service the total number of students assigned to each cohort.
-This can be provided either through the nightly Infinite Campus upload or via other communication.
-Meeting will include a discussion about the entry and exit locations utilized to set-up meal carts for optimal distribution, as well as approximately how many students will be exiting through each area at the end of the school day.
-Students requiring special dietary meals will need to pick up their meals from the cafeteria windows.
-School staff will continue to communicate with the cafeteria staff daily regarding special needs meals required to ensure the meals are ordered and prepared.
-Partner with food service to share meal distribution information with students and parents/quardians (ccsd.nutrislice.com).
+- Meet with the food service supervisor to provide options for meal service.
+This meeting should be a virtual meeting scheduled shortly after the reopening date has been determined. - □ Meal service times will be determined by each bell schedule and reviewed during the meeting with the food service supervisor. - Provide food service with the total number of students assigned to each cohort.
+This can be provided either through the nightly Infinite Campus upload or via other communication. - Meeting will include a discussion about the entry and exit locations utilized to set up meal carts for optimal distribution, as well as approximately how many students will be exiting through each area at the end of the school day. - □ Students requiring special dietary meals will need to pick up their meals from the cafeteria windows. - □ School staff will continue to communicate with the cafeteria staff daily regarding special needs meals required to ensure the meals are ordered and prepared. - □ Partner with food service to share meal distribution information with students and parents/guardians (ccsd.nutrislice.com).